George Wright (footballer, born 1919)

-George William Wright (born 10 October 1919) was an English professional footballer who played as a goalkeeper.
+George William Wright (10 October 1919 - 2008) was an English professional footballer who played as a goalkeeper.

 Career

 Goalkeeper Wright played against future club Colchester United for Plymouth Argyle's reserves side (the first visiting side to win at Layer Road) before moving to the club in 1949, where he made 195 appearances in The Football League and the Southern Football League.

 He established himself in the team and was a main last line of defence at the club until 1955.